ionothanus/actual-splitter-py/README.md

 ## What it does

-When you add the `#shared` tag to a transaction's notes field, this tool automatically:
+When you add the `#shared` tag (or your defined tag) to a transaction's notes field, this tool automatically:
 1. Detects the tagged transaction
 2. Creates a reimbursement transaction for half the amount, associated with the configured payee and account
 3. Tags the reimbursement transaction with `#auto` for easy identification